ngs-lang/ngs/doc/ngslang.1.md

 Also, lines that start with "TEST " (note the trailing space) are considered to be comments.
 They are ignored.
 The purpose is to allow an external testing script to extract and run these tests.

+The common pattern of marking code sections with comments got it's own syntax.
+It conveys semantic meaning of sections to the language and IDEs.
+That will allow additional related functionality in the future.
+Section does *not* introduce a new scope for variables/methods.

+	section "Workaround for API stupidity" {
+		if result is Null {
+			result = []
+		}
+		if result is Str {
+			result .= split(',')
+		}
+	}

 # Variables

 As in other languages, variables are named locations that can store values.
 Variables' names should consist of ASCII letters (a-z, A-Z) and numbers (0-9).
 Variable name must start with a letter.
 Assignment to variables looks the same in both commands and code syntax.
 Referencing a variable in the code syntax is just the variable's name while referencing it in commands syntax or inside string interpolation is `$my_var` (not recommended) or `${my_var}` (recommended).